The Rise of the Chocolate-Free Easter: A Wellness-First Celebration

 3. Supporting Mental Wellness

 Less chocolate means fewer mood swings (you know the ones!).
-Instead, parents are creating Easter traditions that spark creativity and curiosity.
+Instead, parents are creating Easter traditions that spark creativity and curiosity:

 4. Prioritising Rest and Sleep